 We checked out the utility of an online whiteboard called Dabbleboard some time back.
 The online collaboration app has gone from beta to final and from free to a mix of pro and free.

 In the meantime, Google Docs has been building up a presence in our web lives with a slew of improvements.
-Tim covered features like real time collaboration, online chat, and high quality imports, when he took a fresh talked about 4 New Features That Makes Google Docs Even Better.

 The Google Docs family has a member called Drawings and it too comes with these improved qualities.
 Plus the Google family of apps is one of our more visited web families anyway.